kunnow/CCC151_SSIS/README.md

 Ps.
 I just noticed this earlier.
 I accidentally copied and pasted my two QLineEdits in "Add a Course" and forgot to remove them.
 So basically, there's a QLineEdit behind a QLineEdit.
 The reason why, my two QLineEdits are always empty even though I typed some data on it.
 But do not fret, if I'm going to delete my two QLineEdits (which is an easy process), my "Add a Course" will be functional again, as easily as that.

+Edited.
+The problem above, consider it done.
+I uploaded again a new folder 'SSIS_2' since I cannot directly edit the minor problem (UI) on VSCode because I'm using a QTCreator.
+I deleted the two QLineEdits in the 'mainwindow.ui'.
+With that, the problem was solved.

 Shir Keilah T. Connor